Sexual Desire and Aging: Debunking the Myth That Libido Must Decline

 It's a self-fulfilling prophecy.
-Many women believe that going into menopause means losing interest in sex.
-And that's precisely what happens to them!
+Many women believe that going into menopause means losing interest in sex — and that's precisely what happens to them.
 But it doesn't have to be this way.

 What's Sex Drive Anyway?

 Sex drive, also known as libido, is your interest in sex and willingness to do erotic things alone or with a partner.
-This is a primary drive for humans because it ensures our species can continue.
-After all, sexual intercourse is still the main way humans reproduce.
+It's a primary human drive — after all, sexual intercourse remains the main way humans reproduce.
+From a psychological standpoint, as psychoanalyst Sigmund Freud defined it, libido is a life instinct and a form of psychic energy.

-How does Menopause Affect Your Libido?
+How Does Menopause Affect Your Libido?

 Your Fertility Declines